xma711/notebook/linux/pdfocr/README.md

-notes
+Notes
 ------------

-to convert a pdf of images (each page is an image) to a pdf of texts, use this pdforc, which internally uses tesseract-orc package.
+To convert a pdf of images (each page is an image) to a pdf of texts, use this pdforc, which internally uses tesseract-orc package.

-however, as of 20181220, there is no release for ubuntu >= 16.04.
+However, as of 20181220, there is no release for ubuntu >= 16.04.
-the way i install it is to use docker image ubuntu:14.04.
+The way i install it is to use docker image ubuntu:14.04.

-inside the ubuntu container, just do:
+Inside the ubuntu container, just do:
 ```
  add-apt-repository ppa:gezakovacs/pdfocr
  apt-get update